“Helsinki is looking like the place to be this summer.” -The405 (UK)

 Helsinki is at its best during the summer.
 Want to get to know the city by foot, by bike or by boat?
 It’s your choice!
 Everything is possible in Helsinki.
 Maybe you want to take a ferry to visit some of the many islands around Helsinki, or enjoy a lively atmosphere of a flea market.
 Or how about just chilling in the park?
-Check out some of our recommendations.
+Check out some of our recommendations below and explore #myhelsinki on Instagram.

 Please note that Flow Festival does not have a designated camping area.